2bitburrito/Robot-Coding-Challenge/Readme.txt

-# SEEK Robot Challenge
+# Robot Challenge

-This is my attempt at the SEEK Robot challenge.
+This is my attempt at the Robot challenge.

 ## Installation